bericontraster/tranchulas-labs-mfa/README.md

 You can find the static parameters to access the web application in <b>/app/login-config.php</b>.

 *As mentioned before the app is really inscure since:
-- the credentials are hardoced
+- the credentials are hardcoded
-- even worse, the OTP code is even a costant
+- the OTP code is a simple costant
 - session token generation process is higly predictable even without having access to the source code

 So once again don't use it outside the lab enviroment.